cultureamp/cfparams/README.md

 *-stack --parameters="..."` commands.
 Supports the use of default and previous values.

+## Installation Instructions

+* Download the latest version from the [release page](https://github.com/cultureamp/cfparams/releases), e.g currently for macOS `cfparams-v1.1.0-darwin-amd64.tar.gz` and currently for linux `cfparams-v1.1.0-linux-amd64.tar.gz`
+* Unzip the downloaded folder `tar -zxvf cfparams-v1.1.0-darwin-amd64.tar.gz`
+* Move `cfparams` to your path, e.g: `mv cfparams /usr/local/bin`
+* To check whether your installation is successful, run the command `cfparams` and the output would be similar to:
+    ```sh
+    CloudFormation template or tags file required
+        e.g: --template=cloudformation.yaml
+        e.g: --tags=tags-foo.yaml
+    ```
+* If it still doesn't work you may need to `hash -r` to clear the path cache or restart the shell

 ## Example use-cases

 CloudFormation template excerpt describing an ECS service to be provisioned